SS4033 - Making Sense of Education (2018/19)

 • Introduce students to the subject discipline;

-• To provide an overview of some of the major issues and debates in the development of English education and encourage students to critically engage with these;
+• To provide an overview of some of the major issues and debates in the development of English education and encourage students to critically engage with these with regard to social justice in education;

 • Present a range of theoretical perspectives which can be used to describe and analyse the education system;